suchipi/yavascript/README.md

 const diffResult = exec("git diff --quiet", { failOnNonZeroStatus: false });
 const isWorkingTreeDirty = diffResult.status !== 0;

-// If there are, check whether .js files in lib/ have a matching .d.ts file. if (isWorkingTreeDirty) {
+// If there are, check whether .js files in lib/ have a matching .d.ts file.
+This is a contrived hypothetical thing you might run in CI. if (isWorkingTreeDirty) {
   const jsFiles = glob("lib/**/*.js");
   for (const filePath of jsFiles) {
-    const dtsFilePath = filePath.replaceLast(
+    // filePath is an instance of the Path class: https://github.com/suchipi/yavascript/blob/main/meta/generated-docs/path.md#path-class const dtsFilePath = filePath.replaceLast(
       filePath.basename().replace(/\.js$/, ".d.ts")
     );